acrucetta/pin/README.md

 Don't remember the ID? call `pin ls` to show the list of saved commands.

+Do you want to pin a file? call `pin add -f <file path>` and the file will be pinned with vim as the default editor.

 ## Usage

 ### Building from Source